 Interdisciplinary communication is epistemically perilous.
 Not only is there a risk of being misunderstood, but there is also the greater risk of not being aware of being misunderstood – and thus being unable to correct consequent mistakes.

-Consciousness is the overstory that stands above the canopy of the Universe.
-If she were reading my post, she would laugh at the idea that there is an above and a below, an up and down, a left and right in the Universe.
-Her laugh would frustrate me even more.
-Humans are a brief episode in a universal process.
-Consciousness, for her part, evolves delivered from the yoke of matter and time in her pursuit of the adjacent possible.
-As we only see the areas at the equator of the Sun where the magnetic field is rooted in dark spots as large as multiple Earths, would she tell us the view over the solar poles?
+Consciousness is the overstory above the canopy.
+Humans are a brief episode in the universal process while she evolves delivered from the yoke of matter and time in her pursuit of the adjacent possible.
+As we can only observe the areas, at the equator of the Sun, where the magnetic field is rooted in dark spots as large as multiple earths, would she reveal to us the view over the solar poles?

-Trees with their rainbow-like canopy touching the sky, are living forms with an ever more considerable extension in time than we are.
-Time is many things, I recall.
-An intangible concept shredded into intertwined layers.
-Some layers buried deep form an even more intangible past relegated to the archives of time.
-Our vanished memories have become undetected signals emitted by the cells of our brain.
-Time, I recall, sums up to multiple flows within one flow, loops of temporalities hanging from a single flow.
+Trees with their rainbow-like canopy touching the sky, are living forms with a greater extension in time than we are.
+Time is an intangible concept shredded into intertwined layers.
+Some layers buried deep form an even more intangible past.
+Our vanished memories have become undetected signals emitted by brain cells.
+Time gathers multiple flows within one flow, loops of temporalities hanging from a single flow.

 Time was not a line unrolling in front of her.
 It was a column of concentric circles with herself at the core and the present floating outward along the outermost rim.

+In a new Age of Wonder, I gather crumbs of random bits.
 There is the flow of things and the things that make up this flow.
 Bergson was right: we have learned to spatialize time.
-Under the lid of the cosmic prison, our linear time moves forward, sliced in an infinity of space-time.
+Under the cosmic lid, our linear time moves forward, sliced in an infinite space-time.
 Each slice constitutes a whole universe.
 Is time a fundamental property of reality or just the macroscopic appearance of things?
-I read.
-It is a multitude of superposed layers collapsing into integrated information structures, entangled, that allows Consciousness to emerge through the quantum universe which trees are made of.
-In a new Age of Wonder, I gather crumbs of random bits and recall that Randolph Kloetzli in his 1983 Buddhist cosmology refers to “those structures of space and time which transform chaos into a “world,” i.e., structures which support and sustain life" and adds that cosmos "must not be understood as the physical universe, but rather as structured reality at every level, whether physical or spiritual.” (p.19).
+It is through a multitude of superposed layers collapsing into integrated information structures that consciousness has emerged.
+Randolph Kloetzli refers in Buddhist cosmology to "those structures of space and time which transform chaos into a "world," i.e., structures which support and sustain life."
+He adds that the cosmos "must not be understood as the physical universe, but rather as structured reality at every level, whether physical or spiritual." (p.19).

 Des Cieux Spirituels l'inaccessible azur,